StrataSource/ChaosTools-Legacy/README.md

 ### Installation

-This software is shipped along with the Portal 2: Community Edition SDK.
-It can be used standalone for other projects independently, but no pre-compiled binaries will be served on this repository
+SDKLauncher is shipped with Portal 2: Community Edition on Steam.
+Since this is a standalone program in its own right, precompiled binaries can be downloaded in the GitHub Releases section

 ### Currently in-development!